Manage Threat Detection Rules

 You can select existing rules from the Library or create new rules on the fly and add them to a policy.

-The Policy Editor interface provides many flexible ways to add rules to or remove rules from a Policy; the instructions below demonstrate one way.
+The Policy Editor interface provides many flexible ways to add rules to or remove rules from a Policy - the following steps describe one of these methods.

 Import from Library

-1. From Sysdig Secure, click Policies > Runtime Policies.
+1. From Sysdig Secure, click Policies > Threat Detection > Runtime Policies.

 2. Click Add Policy in the top right corner, and select the policy type.